 Rural and remote education

 We provided secretariat services to the Rural and Remote Education Advisory Council.
-Following a pause on meetings, partly due to the COVID-19 pandemic, meetings of the council recommenced in May 2021 under the leadership of a new chairperson, Ms Jodie Hanns MLA, and met once in 2021–22.
 The council comprises key education stakeholders and community representatives to address priority issues for rural and remote education and is chaired by Ms Jodie Hanns MLA.